The Inner Ecology of Leadership

 The Lineage: Power, Consent, and Play

-This work draws from a wide range of embodied and relational traditions – including practices rooted in the study of power, consent, and trust within kink lineages.
+This work draws from a wide range of embodied and relational traditions – including practices rooted in the study of power, consent, and trust within BDSM and kink lineages.

-For over fifteen years, Leslie and Tani have guided individuals and groups in transforming fear, shame, and polarization into awareness and connection.
+For over a decade, Leslie and Tani have guided individuals and groups in transforming fear, shame, and polarization into awareness and connection.
 These practices illuminate how to stay present in intensity, honor boundaries, and engage difference with care – skills essential for navigating today’s political and ecological challenges.

 Just as movements strive to transform power systems externally, this work helps leaders embody those transformations internally, cultivating the capacity to meet complexity with integrity, imagination, and love.